ErpNetDocs/webclient/commands/buttons.md

   Keeps the form open so you can continue editing.

 ### Always save automatically when closing
+This is a configuration key under [number 71 /AlwaysSaveOnClose] in our documentation
 - When enabled, this option is saved as a user preference.
 - Closing the form with **X** will automatically save changes without showing the dialog.